slopezpereyra/slopezpereyra.github.io/_posts/2024-07-12-OnWriting.md

 matter the essential question is *what are the facts*—but thought is not and cannot be merely *fact enumeration*.
-In the pursuit of knowledge there is a sense of mystery which can only be equated to the fathomless perplexities of human passions.
+In the pursuit of knowledge there is a sense of mystery which can only be equated to the fathomless perplexities of human passion.
 If one writes as one thinks, all these—fact and mystery, precision and passion—intertwine.

 If I confuse myself or write equivocally on some matter, I pay little